MarcoGlauser/asdftalk/README.md

 # Vocab
 Docker image
 > An Image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime.
-> An image does not have state and it never changes.
+> An image does not have state and is immutable.
+> An image inherits from another image

 Docker container
 > A container is a runtime instance of a docker image.